shivannis/xandr-docs-public/xandr-docs/invest/sherlock-creative-quality-control.md

 ## Malware policy

-We have developed an [Anti-malvertising Policy](https://microsoftapc.sharepoint.com/teams/Microsoft AdvertisingServicePolicies/SitePages/Policies-for-Buying.aspx) (login required) to ensure that our clients are taking all the necessary steps to keep the Microsoft Advertising platform safe.
+We have developed an [Part of Service Policies](../policies-regulations/index.yml) to ensure that our clients are taking all the necessary steps to keep the Microsoft Advertising platform safe.

 ## Contacting our team